Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 11:10 Arrive at Ueno Station

-Didn’t explore much; worried about not finding a place to store luggage, so I used the locker counter inside the station.
+Didn’t explore much, worried about not finding a place to store luggage, so I used the luggage storage counter inside the station.

-Later I found it not really worth it because you have to pick up items and pay to enter the station, plus it’s expensive; the main point is that it’s out of the way.
+Later found it was not cost-effective because you have to pick up items and pay to enter the station, plus it’s expensive; the main point is that it’s out of the way.

-Later I found out that the Skyliner Keisei Ueno is at Ueno Station Yamashita Exit or Shinobazu Exit You can reach it inside the station without going outside in the sun (but it’s easy to get lost inside); to use the lockers here, you need to walk back (about 15 minutes), and there are many coin lockers there as well.
+Later I found out that the Skyliner Keisei Ueno is at Ueno Station Yamashita Exit or Shinobazu Exit You can access it inside the station without going outside in the sun (but it’s easy to get lost inside the station); to use the lockers there, you need to walk back (about 15 minutes), and there are many coin lockers there as well.

 Finally saw the Skyliner Keisei Ueno Station.

-Since all Skyliner seats are reserved, it is recommended to book your seat early for peace of mind.
+Since all Skyliner seats are reserved, it is recommended to book your seat early for safety.

-The station staff can speak Chinese (I just didn’t realize they were speaking Chinese at first).
+The station staff can speak Chinese (I just didn’t realize at first that he was speaking Chinese).

 Yodobashi Ueno